 Ron Shewchuk

-Ron Shewchuk of Minnedosa has been involved in the umpiring programs of Manitoba, Baseball Canada, and international baseball for the past 35 years.
-On the field, Ron has umpired over 50 Provincial, MSBL, and Western Canadian championships and 900 professional games.
-In 13 national championships he always worked the gold medal game either behind the plate or at first base.
-Internationally, Ron has worked eight championships including the 2008 Beijing Olympics.
-He has earned Baseball Manitoba and Baseball Canada Umpire of the Year awards.
-Ron has also made significant contributions to the provincial and national umpire programs through his extensive supervisory and administrative involvement.
+Ron Shewchuk was born in Minnedosa, Manitoba on September 23, 1959.
+Shewchuk was involved in umpiring programs in Manitoba, Canada, and international baseball for over 35 years.
+He umpired over 50 championship matches, and over 900 professional games.
+In 13 national championships, he was always behind the plate or at first base.
+Internationally, Shewchuk worked at eight championships, including the 2008 Beijing Olympics.
+Because of his success and dedication, he earned Baseball Manitoba and Baseball Canada Umpire of the Year awards.
+Shewchuk also made significant contributions to the provincial and national umpire programs through his extensive administrative involvement.

 Carman Goldeyes Juniors 1971-1974